reposmc/backup/README.md

     'password' => '',

 ## Register the crontab
-Create a task to run repitedly.
+Run the task every day at 1am.

     crontab -e